Daimler Company: Owned by Tata (2007–present)

 At the end of 2007 (the formal announcement was delayed until 25 March 2008), it became generally known that India's Tata Group had completed arrangements to purchase Jaguar (including Daimler) and Land Rover.

 Tata had spoken to the press of plans to properly relaunch England's oldest car marque.
 In July 2008 Tata Group, the current owners of Jaguar and Daimler, announced they were considering transforming Daimler into "a super-luxury marque to compete directly with ultra luxury companies like Bentley and Rolls-Royce".

 An application to register the Daimler name as a trademark in the US was rejected in 2009.

 Current status

 The Daimler Company Limited, now The Daimler Motor Company Limited, is still registered as active and accounts are filed each year though it is currently marked "non-trading".
 Until 20 December 1988 its name was The Daimler Company Limited.

-Before 5 October 2007, Jaguar, while still controlled by Ford, reached agreement to permit then de-merging DaimlerChrysler to extend its use of the name Daimler.
+Before 5 October 2007, Jaguar, while still controlled by Ford, reached agreement to permit the then de-merging DaimlerChrysler to extend its use of the name Daimler.
 The announcement of this agreement was delayed until the end of July 2008 and made by Jaguar's new owner, Tata.

 By 2007, Jaguar's use of the Daimler brand was limited to one model, the Super Eight, which was to be the last Daimler model to be produced.

 In 2009, Jaguar lost the right to trademark the Daimler name in the United States.